 The need for Domestic Abuse Expert Assessments

 The impact of the Coronavirus crisis on families is as yet unknown, but there is an expectation that it will cause an increase in domestic abuse cases for local authorities to deal with and the most serious of these continuing to the family court.
-DV-ACT has continued to complete assessments during the crisis and is well placed to provide courts with independent expert advice with the primary aim of safeguarding children from abuse.
+An average of 88 children are taken into care each day in the UK with domestic abuse and substance misuse named as the most common reason behind a rise in child protection cases.

 How DV-ACT assessments assist the court

-Swift responses - We are always keenly aware of the need to move matters forward swiftly, particularly regarding the children's timescales.
-DV-ACT have a professional reputation for providing reports within the greatly reduced timescales of 4 - 6 weeks and will meet court dates wherever possible.
-Preliminary reports are available within just 2 weeks to provide an outline of static risk/vulnerability factors and an indication of dynamic factors while also giving an early view on treatment suitability and prognosis for change.
+Swift responses - Mindful of the children’s timescales, DV-ACT have a professional reputation for providing expert reports within greatly reduced timescales of 4 - 8 weeks (depending upon the type of assessment) and will meet court dates wherever possible.
+Preliminary reports are available within just 2 weeks to provide an outline of static risk/vulnerability indicators and an indication of dynamic factors, while also giving an early view on treatment suitability and prognosis for change.

 Relevant expertise - It cannot be assumed that professionals such as psychologists, psychiatrists, or those with experience in other areas of child protection work, have the specialist knowledge and experience to assess the complex risks to children presented by domestic violence and abuse.
 All DV-ACT assessors possess the competencies and expertise outlined in the 2012 guidelines for the commissioning of expert domestic violence risk assessments.
 Further details on how our Assessors meet these guidelines can be found in our post 'What is the essential criteria for commissioning a domestic abuse expert?'